Dr-Sushant/Dr-Sushant.github.io/stethtotech_whitepaper/README.md

 ---
 ## 📘 Citation

-If you use this white paper in your work, please cite it as:

 **Tapase, S.** (2025). *Where Medicine Meets the Machine: Bridging Clinical Practice and Biomedical Data Science.* Zenodo. [https://doi.org/10.5281/zenodo.15786124](https://doi.org/10.5281/zenodo.15786124)

 ---